Certificate Root Stores: An Area of Unity or Disparity?

 \section{Government Certificates}

-Government certificates in root stores are dangerous, and hardly justifiable.
-A government can, and should, simply request a certificate for its domains from a trusted CA, just like any organization.
-The issuing CA has no control over the private key of the entity requesting the certificate.
-Governments around the world attempt to spy on citizens time and again through TLS interceptions and ISP coercions.
-(In 2019, the government of Kazakhstan forced users to install government-owned root certificates ~\cite{raman2020investigating}.)

-Counting the number of government root certificates, we find that MS has 42, Apple has 11, NSS-based stores have 8, and Mozilla has 7.
+Counting the number of government-issued root certificates, we find that Microsoft has 61, Apple has 11, NSS-based stores have 7, and Mozilla has 9.
 The overlap of such certificates between vendors is shown in Fig.~\ref{fig:govcert}, and of government organizations in Fig.~\ref{fig:govorg}.
-Note that even though Mozilla appears to have some exclusively-trusted government certificates in Fig.~\ref{fig:govcert}, these are issued by governments that are already trusted by the other vendors (notice how Mozilla's set is fully enclosed within the others in Fig.~\ref{fig:govorg}).
-We found that 30 of the 42 government root certificates in MS's store are exclusively trusted by MS. Such certificates belong to the governments of Brazil, France, Finland, India, South Africa, Saudi Arabia, Tunisia, Uruguay, among others.
-We also found that Apple is the only vendor that trusts the government of Venezuela, but no government was found to be exclusively trusted by Mozilla and the other NSS-based vendors.
+Note that even though Mozilla appears to have some exclusively-trusted government certificates in Fig.~\ref{fig:govcert}, these are issued by governments that are trusted by the other vendors (notice how Mozilla's set is fully enclosed within the others in Fig.~\ref{fig:govorg}).
+We found that 49 of the 61 government root certificates in Microsoft's store are exclusively trusted by Microsoft.
+Such certificates belong to the governments of Brazil, France, India, South Africa, Saudi Arabia, Uruguay, among others.
+We also found that Microsoft is the only vendor that trusts the U.S. government, but no government was found to be exclusively trusted by Mozilla, Apple, and the other NSS-based vendors.
 All root stores do contain certificates issued by the governments of Hong Kong, Spain, the Netherlands, and Turkey.

 The above data accounts for certificates that have the words \emph{Government}, \emph{National}, \emph{Federal}, \emph{GRCA},\footnote{Stands for Government Root Certification Authority.} and a government name in the \texttt{subject} field of the certificate.
 We manually verified that all resultant certificates do belong to governments.
 However, it is possible that we missed other government-controlled certificates.
 The are two reasons for that.